 The ASRC building will house state-of-the-art science facilities and the program is arranged thematically on a floor by floor basis focusing on five areas of research: Photonics; Structural Biology; Biosensing/Remote Sensing; Nanotechnology; and Neuroscience.
 The ASRC is a CUNY-wide facility providing hoteling for outside research activities.

-In contrast, the CCNY Science Building is laid out with multiple disciplines on each floor allowing for work on joint topics and projects.
-There is also more undergraduate student traffic in and out of the CCNY building.
+In contrast, the City College Center for Discovery and Innovation is laid out with multiple disciplines on each floor allowing for work on joint topics and projects.
+There is also more undergraduate student traffic in and out of the building.
 Both buildings promote active collaboration for researchers, faculty and students.